Welcome to the new web by ČSOP. Let's help our meadows!

 Database of the source meadows

-We are looking for suitable source areas for seed collection throughout the Czech Republic - that is, species-rich meadows and steppes.
-Experts - botanists - then go to these sites to assess whether the meadow is really suitable for seed collection, according to a standardised methodology.
-If it is, they collect data on the vegetation, make an inventory of the species on the site and set out experimental plots for seed collection.
-All this is entered into two databases - one for experts and one for those interested in restoring their own meadows.
+We were looking for suitable source areas for seed collection throughout the Czech Republic - that is, species-rich meadows and steppes.
+Experts - botanists - then went to these sites to assess whether the meadow is really suitable for seed collection, according to a standardised methodology.
+If it was, they collected data on the vegetation, made an inventory of the species on the site and set out experimental plots for seed collection.
+All this was entered into two databases - one for experts and one for those interested in restoring their own meadows.

 Brush harvesting and sowing

-Extensive experimental brush harvesting of seeds with special machines is being carried out at 8 sites across the Czech Republic.
-At each of these sites, three times a season (July, August, September), a handheld and hand-guided brush harvesters (and a tractor-operated one at the larger sites) are tested on designated trial plots.
-Another method of seed collection is cutting green hay.
-The seeds thus collected are then used for two purposes.
-Some of them are taken away for analysis to see exactly which species can be collected when and by what method.
-The other part of the seeds is sown in demonstration plots - that is, fields which are in turn divided into equal experimental squares.
-Each square is sown with seeds collected at a different time, using a different method.
+Extensive experimental brush harvesting of seeds with special machines was being carried out at 8 sites across the Czech Republic.
+At each of these sites, three times a season (July, August, September), a handheld and hand-guided brush harvesters (and a tractor-operated one at the larger sites) were tested on designated trial plots.
+Another method of seed collection was cutting green hay.
+The seeds thus collected were then used for two purposes.
+Some of them were taken away for analysis to see exactly which species can be collected when and by what method.
+The other part of the seeds was sown in demonstration plots - that is, fields which were in turn divided into equal experimental squares.
+Each square was sown with seeds collected at a different time, using a different method.
 Here we then monitor which species take hold and grow well - all information is again collected in a database.
 The demonstration plots are always close to the experimental source sites so that regionality is maintained.

-Experimental brush harvesting also takes place on a smaller scale at the database sites (see above).
-Here, however, only one collection per season takes place.
-This will give us a good comparison of how well the brush harvesters work and what they collect over the widest possible sample of different sites.
+Experimental brush harvesting also took place on a smaller scale at the database sites (see above).
+Here, however, only one collection per season took place.
+This gave us a good comparison of how well the brush harvesters work and what they collect over the widest possible sample of different sites.

-Seeds not used for the project can be donated to the users of the land where it was brushed, or to other interested people in the area.
+Seeds not used for the project were donated to the users of the land where it was brushed, or to other interested people in the area.
 Are you interested in seeds?
 Contact us at info@csop.cz.

 Workshops, public information

-The project will run three seminars for interested parties - the first of these will take place in spring 2023.
-Three workshops are also planned: one in Norway with our partner Høgskulen på Vestlandet and two in the Czech Republic.
+The project run three seminars for interested parties.
+Three workshops were also held: one in Norway with our partner Høgskulen på Vestlandet and two in the Czech Republic.
+We also created three videos about ecological restoration of grasslands.

-You can find all further findings from the project here on the website and look forward to summary videos that will be created during next year.
+You can find all further findings from the project here on the website.

 Project partners